-Now pick another age.
-Try this same thought experiment with another time in your life, perhaps an age in-between the previous age you chose and today.
+Now, consider trying this thought experiment with a different age, perhaps an age in-between the previous age you chose and today.
 Notice the progression of change overtime from first age to the second age to today.

 After doing this thought experiment, you have likely written down some answers that make it abundantly clear that you have changed.
 Of course, it’s likely that some things about you in the past are still the same now in the present.
 Perhaps aspects of your personality and temperament or even some of your values and beliefs are the same or similar.
 On the other hand, you may have picked up on some things that are different.
 Some may be slightly different and some may be very different.

 So you’ve changed

-The point of this thought experiment should be evident: change is part of everyone’s life, including yours.
-Those changes may even include our faith (who we believe in), our theology (what we believe about who we believe in) and our theopraxy (how we choose to live out and practice our faith and theology).
+The point of this thought experiment should be evident: you have changed and change is part of everyone’s life, including yours!
+Those changes may even include matters of faith (who we believe in), our theology (what we believe about who we believe in) and our theopraxy (how we choose to live out and practice our faith and theology).
 The choice we have is whether we want to resist change at all cost when presented with it or engage with change.

 There’s a chance that some of you reading might still be asking, “Peter, I totally understand that life involves change, in fact sometimes numerous changes.
 I just don’t think truth changes.
 Are you telling me that truth changes?”

 It’s not so much that truth changes as it is that our understanding and interpretation of truth changes.
 Perhaps the angle or place in life that you’re currently sitting or living in (metaphorically and/or literally) has changed as well.
 So no, I am not suggesting truth changes.